frePPLe/frepple/doc/user-interface/getting-around/exporting-data.rst

 This is pretty convenient if you are exporting the page you are visiting on a regular basis as refreshing your data in your software will take no longer than a click.

-Below are the steps to configure a data source url with Excel:
+Below are the steps to configure a data source url with Excel, these steps are explained on our youtube channel in a `video <https://youtu.be/7t88FliH1h0>`_.

 * Select the scenarios you wish to export (by default, only current scenario is selected).